Podcast: Play in new window | Download

 The teenager standing in a thunderstorm because it’s fun?
 That’s logic development still in process.
 Even if you covered weather safety in your homeschool curriculum, their developing brain can let fun override logic in the moment.

 Your aging parents telling the same stories repeatedly?
-That’s the reflective phase of adult development—looking back to evaluate life’s meaning. (ps Can you tell my kids about this stage, because I’ve definitely been accused of being boring with my repeated stories;)
+That’s the reflective phase of adult development—looking back to evaluate life’s meaning. (ps: can you tell my kids about this stage, because I’ve definitely been accused of being boring with my repeated stories!)

 When you know these stages, you can train and guide appropriately rather than constantly feeling frustrated by unrealistic expectations.